You can export copies of some or all of your logs outside of Stackdriver Logging. You might want to export logs for the following reasons:

 Writer identity: A service account name.
-The destination's owner must give this service account permission to write to the destination.
-When exporting logs, Stackdriver Logging adopts this identity for authorization.
+The export destination's owner must give this service account permission to write to the export destination.
+When exporting logs, Logging adopts this identity for authorization.
 For increased security, new sinks get a unique service account:

 For more information, see Destination permissions.

-includeChildrenproperty is described in Aggregated Export.
-It is only relevant to sinks created for organizations.
+includeChildrenproperty is described in Aggregated Exports.
+It is only relevant to sinks created for organizations or folders.